-If you – or your partner or child – has ever had trouble sleeping, you’ve probably heard of 'white noise'.
-It’s a common solution to sleep woes, especially in noisy environments.
-Here’s a look into how it works – and more importantly, how you can put it to work for you.
+If you’ve ever had trouble sleeping, you’ve probably heard of 'white noise'.
+It’s a common solution to sleep problems, especially in noisy environments.
+Here’s a look into how it works and more importantly, how you can use it to help you.

-But less technically, the term 'white noise' is often used to describe any kind of constant, unchanging background noise – anything from nature sounds such as waves, a crackling campfire, or the buzz of cicadas, to the artificial hum of an air conditioner or vacuum cleaner.
+Less technically though, the term 'white noise' is often used to describe any kind of constant, unchanging background noise.
+This can be anything from sounds in nature such as waves, a crackling campfire, or the buzz of cicadas, to the artificial hum of an air conditioner or vacuum cleaner.

-Or, if you’re really desperate, and it’s the middle of the night with a thumping soundtrack coming from next door, just switch on a desk fan or do a load of washing.
-It might not be perfect white noise, but it may just be enough to get you through till morning.
+However, if you do get desperate and it’s the middle of the night with a thumping soundtrack coming from your neighbour, switch on a desk fan or put a load of washing on.
+It might not be perfect white noise, but it may be just enough background noise to get you through the night.